 The Galapagos Islands and Ecuador

 Prior to Covid, on a Galapagos cruise you’d often have to share a guide with 15 other guests; these days, with travel to the islands just beginning to ramp up again, that ratio will likely be much lower.
 All travelers and staff are tested prior to flying to the Galapagos.
 Some hotels on the islands are welcoming visitors again, a few expedition-cruise ships are operating—or maybe your family group wants to have a small vessel all to yourself.
 If you’d like to extend your trip into the Amazon rainforest, consider Sacha Lodge, which is adjacent to one of the most biodiverse spots on earth; each group gets its own private guide, and the dining room is open-air.
 Read Galapagos trip reviews.

 Tahiti, Bora Bora, and French Polynesia

 Where better to get away from it all than in the remote South Pacific, enjoying an endless horizon from the seclusion of your overwater bungalow and private plunge pool?
-The Tahitian islands were among the first tropical paradises to open to U.S. travelers this summer, and our readers took advantage of it!
+The Tahitian islands were among the first tropical paradises to open to U.S. travelers last summer, and our readers took advantage of it!
 Visitors need to show a negative Covid test taken within three days of their flight, and to self-administer a second test on the fourth day of their trip.
 Whether you’re looking for an adults-only haven or a place where the kids can frolic, the right trip planner can guide you to the resort most suitable to your specific needs, help you obtain a Covid test that is on the country’s approved list, and watch over your entire trip—leaving you to relax and enjoy the view.
 Read trip reviews from Tahiti, Bora Bora and French Polynesia.